wojtekmach/acme_bank/apps/messenger/README.md

 # Messenger

-Provides messaging service to the platform.
+Provides messaging services to the platform.

 Right now, Messenger is a dummy, stateless service that just stores the messages in the filesystem.